matteozullo/PMAP4061/project.md

 ## Description

 In this project, you will be working in teams of three to four.
 You will craft a six-month response plan to **tackle the COVID-19 outbreak in February 2020 leading into the Fall**.
 You will deliver your final projects in two installments as detailed out in the section below.
 Your final deliverable will also include a Poster presentation to be delivered through an unlisted YouTube video.<br>
-You might *loosely* follow the six steps outlined in the [Meltzer & Schwartz](https://doi.org/10.4324/9781315209678) textbook, but you will mostly have flexibility with regard to structuring your final paper.
-Therefore, sectioning is really up to individual groups although one candidate structure often used for policy reports is *Executive Summary* (optional), *Introduction*, *Background*, *Policy Recommendations*, *Conclusions*, Appendix (optional).
+You might loosely follow the six steps outlined in the [Meltzer & Schwartz](https://doi.org/10.4324/9781315209678) textbook, but you will mostly have flexibility with regard to structuring your final paper.
+Therefore, sectioning is really up to individual groups although one candidate structure often used for policy reports would be *Executive Summary* (optional), *Introduction*, *Background*, *Policy Recommendations*, *Conclusions*, *Appendix* (optional).
 An *Executive Summary* is most times perfunctuntory when your ideas have been clearly summarized in the *Conclusions*.
-As a matter of fact, the *Conclusions* is not a place for you to add new material but a place for yout to restate and summarize what already stated elsewhere in the write-up.
+Effectively, the *Conclusions* is not a place for you to add new material but a place for yout to restate and summarize what already stated elsewhere in the write-up.
 Also, the *Conclusions* is where consumers of your report will likely get their eyes on first, so you really want to make it a stand out.

  The value you bring as a policy analyst is manifold:
 * You critically examine qualitative and quantitative evidence from a variety of sources.
 * You tie evidence back to your objective function to outline coherent response strategies.
-* You acknowledge both the strengths and the limitations of your policy alternatives, your assumptions, and your model.
+* You acknowledge both the strengths and the limitations of your policy alternatives, your assumptions, and your evaluation model.

 ## Context